SkylineCommunications/dataminer-docs/connector-help/connector_help/Splunk_Enterprise.md

 - **User Node**: The user node required for HTTP requests
 - **App Node**: The app node required for HTTP requests

-The Splunk Enterprise driver renews the authentication session key every 10 minutes.
+The Splunk Enterprise connector renews the authentication session key every 10 minutes.
 After a session key renewal, the connector will poll the saved searches configured in the Saved Search Table.

 This page also contains a **Login** button, which can be used to force an authentication request.